Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Français.md

 - [Sprache wechseln: Deutsch](/README/README_Deutsch.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-I'm sorry, but it seems you've provided a file reference rather than the text itself that you'd like to have translated into French.
-Please provide the text you want translated, and I'll be happy to help! 😊
+It seems like you've provided a file reference that appears to be related to programming or a code-related task, rather than actual text to be translated.
+If you could provide the specific text you would like to translate into French, I'd be happy to assist you with that!
+Don't forget to let me know if you have any specific emojis in mind to include. 😊